MicrosoftDocs/fabric-docs/docs/data-warehouse/connectivity.md

 **Applies to:** [!INCLUDE[fabric-se-dw](includes/applies-to-version/fabric-se-and-dw.md)]

-In Fabric, a Warehouse or Lakehouse SQL endpoint is accessible through a Tabular Data Stream, or TDS endpoint, familiar to all modern web applications that interact with a SQL Server endpoint, through a SQL connection.
+In Microsoft Fabric, a Lakehouse [!INCLUDE [fabric-se](includes/fabric-se.md)] or [!INCLUDE [fabric-dw](includes/fabric-dw.md)] is accessible through a Tabular Data Stream, or TDS endpoint, familiar to all modern web applications that interact with a SQL Server endpoint.
 This is referred to as the SQL Connection String within the Fabric user interface.

 This article provides a how-to on connecting to your [!INCLUDE [fabric-se](includes/fabric-se.md)] or [!INCLUDE [fabric-dw](includes/fabric-dw.md)].